What is it?

-Health care providers consider the severity of spasticity, a person’s overall health and other factors when considering treatment, which may include:
+Health care providers consider the severity of spasticity, overall health and other factors to determine treatment, which may include:

 - Physical exercise and stretching: Stretching helps maintain full range of motion and prevents permanent muscle shortening.

-- Braces: can hold a muscle in a normal position to keep it from contracting.
+- Braces: These can hold a muscle in a normal position to keep it from contracting.

 - Oral medications: Several oral medications can help relax the nerves so that they don’t send a continuous message to the muscles to contract.
-Side effects may occur, such as weakness, drowsiness or nausea.
+Side effects may be weakness, drowsiness or nausea.

-Talk to your doctor about the most effective treatments for you.
+Talk to your health care providers about the most effective treatments for you.
 Every person responds differently to the various treatments.

 Tips for living with spasticity